 With turtles, same deal.
 Land turtles are very similar in care to tortoises, but aquatic turtles require plenty of swimming space, occasional live food, pump, filter, water conditioner, etc.

-unbeatablerootbeer asked: My betta's fins used to be pretty solid red, but recently I've noticed that they've been turning whiter/more transparent, especially the back fin, from the outside in as time goes on.
+unbeatablerootbeer said: My betta's fins used to be pretty solid red, but recently I've noticed that they've been turning whiter/more transparent, especially the back fin, from the outside in as time goes on.
 Is it possible that these are ammonia burns?
 Should I change his water more often?